Exclusive: FDA faults quality control at Lilly plant making Trump-touted COVID drug

 Trump, who credits the Regeneron drug with speeding his recovery, has called for both therapies to become available immediately on an emergency basis, raising expectations among some scientists and policy experts that the administration will imminently release an Emergency Use Authorization (EUA) for the drug.
 The president’s push is key to his efforts to convince voters he has an answer to the pandemic that has killed more than 215,000 Americans.

-But the findings by the U.S. Food and Drug Administration inspectors at the Lilly manufacturing facility, which have not been disclosed previously, could complicate the drugmaker’s bid for a so-called emergency use authorization (EUA) from the federal agency, two of the sources and two outside legal experts told Reuters.
+But the findings by the U.S. Food and Drug Administration inspectors at the Lilly manufacturing facility, which have not been disclosed previously, could complicate the drugmaker’s bid for an EUA from the federal agency, two of the sources and two outside legal experts told Reuters.
 That’s because U.S. law generally requires compliance with manufacturing standards for authorization of a drug.

 The three sources who spoke to Reuters requested that their names be withheld so they could speak freely without fear of retaliation.